Install SQL Server Machine Learning Services on Windows

 To change the amount of memory reserved for the database, see Server memory configuration options.

-R developers can get started with some simple examples, and learn the basics of how R works with SQL Server.
-For your next step, see the following links:
+Java developers can get started with some simple examples, and learn the basics of how Java works with SQL Server.
+For your next step, see the following link: